 There Are Potential Issues With Having Multiple Type Of Credit Cards:

 As you know there are a lot of benefits to having multiple credit cards, but in this shining scenario, there are also potential challenges that must have to be considered in seriously way.
 Spacing out credit card applications.
 Each application for credit causes followed by a ‘hard inquiry’ which can hinder your score points.
 The effect is small and fairly short-lived.
-However, applying for multiple credit cards in a short period of time can be interpreted as a sign of credit risk, and all those hard inquiries add up.
+However, applying for multiple credit cards in a short period can be interpreted as a sign of credit risk, and all those hard inquiries add up.
 Spacing credit applications about six months apart can prevent multiple hard inquiries from affecting your score.

 Managing Multiple Billing Cycles:

 This might seem obvious, but the more credit cards you have, the more due dates and credit limits to keep track of.
-There is one solution by which you can tackle this automating monthly payments or changing your due dates to the same day or aligning with paydays to make sure you remember to pay your balance in full.
+There is one solution by which you can tackle this automating monthly payments changing your due dates to the same day or aligning with paydays to make sure you remember to pay your balance in full.

 Timing Credit Applications with Big Future Investing: